Weighted noncommutative regular projective curves: Weighted curves, and noncommutative -orbifolds

 \end{lemma} \begin{proof} In general ($\Hh$ regular over any field) we have (with $e'(x)$ as in~\eqref{eq:e-prime})

-In the perfect case we know $e'(x)=e_{\tau}(x)$ and $e(x)e^{\ast}(x)e_{\tau}(x)=s(\Hh)$. \end{proof} \begin{theorem}[Orbifold Euler characteristic] Let $\Hh$ be a weighted noncommutative smooth projective curve over the perfect field $k$.
+In the perfect case we know $e'(x)=e_{\tau}(x)$ and $e(x)e^{\ast}(x)e_{\tau}(x)=s(\Hh)$. \end{proof} \begin{theorem}[Noncommutative Riemann-Hurwitz formulae] Let $\Hh$ be a weight\-ed noncommutative regular projective curve over the perfect field $k$.
 Let $X$ be the centre curve, $\Hh_{nw}$ the underlying non-weighted curve.
 For the normalized orbifold Euler characteristic $\chi'_{orb}(\Hh)$ we have